microsoft/fast/sites/website/src/docs/components/getting-started.md

 ### From NPM

-To install the components, first choose between `fast-components` and `fast-components-msft`.
+To install the components, first, choose between `fast-components` and `fast-components-msft`.
 Assuming a selection of `fast-components`, you would use either `npm` or `yarn` as follows:

 ```shell
 npm install --save @microsoft/fast-components